mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

    target: map            # Id of Map element to query
    autoStart: false	  # true/false, default is false
    refreshinterval: 5000  # refresh interval in ms, default is 5000 ms
+   follow: true           # default false, true refreshs the map for every received GPS position received, only use with WMS in tiled mode

 Class, Widget & Style
 ======================